raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 not all DNS Stateful operations require long-lived session state, and in some cases the default 15-second value for both the inactivity timeout and keepalive interval may be perfectly appropriate.
-However, note that for clients that implement only the TLVs defined in this document, a Keepalive request message is the only way for a client to initiate a DSO Session.
+However, note that for clients that implement only the DSO-TYPEs defined in this document, a Keepalive request message is the only way for a client to initiate a DSO Session.

 ### Client handling of received Session Timeout values